TIBCOSoftware/mashling/docs/cli/README.md

 Global Flags:
-  -c, --config string         mashling gateway configuration (default "mashling.json") -e, --env-var-name string   name of the environment variable that contain sthe base64 encoded mashling gateway configuration (default "MASHLING_CONFIG")
+  -c, --config string         mashling gateway configuration (default "mashling.json") -e, --env-var-name string   name of the environment variable that contains the base64 encoded mashling gateway configuration (default "MASHLING_CONFIG")
   -l, --load-from-env         load the mashling gateway configuration from an environment variable

 Use "mashling-cli publish [command] --help" for more information about a command.